jordan-breton/it-journey-sources/docs/about/skill-set.md

   - '/assets/css/skill-set.css'
 ---

-## About the following skill set presentation
+## About The Following Skill Set Presentation

 The following skill set is as exhaustive as possible.
 The level scale is inspired by the [CEFR (Common European Framework of Reference for Languages)](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages)